willprice/ml-quiz/README.md

  - [ ] Question response text - if specified it will appear upon question attempt (`response:` keyword).
  - [ ] Insert image in response text.
  - [ ] Program flag for hiding correct answers in html (possible assignment with randomly generated questions per student).
- - [ ] Program flag for generating all of the questions in separate files.
  - [ ] Program flag for generating JSON.
  - [ ] Multi-line questions.